exogen/script-atomic-onload/README.md

 Yes, calling `onload` *immediately* (aka synchronously or atomically) after a `<script>` has executed is the correct and officially defined behavior.
-So what’s the problem? **Internet Explorer.** Below version 10, getting this behavior requires you jump through some hoops.
-Some script loaders just don’t try; for example, [jQuery’s `getScript`][jquery] does not make this guarantee, documenting that “The callback is fired once the script has been loaded but not necessarily executed.”
-Those that do try often try *very hard* and end up being far too clever and still incorrect.
+So what’s the problem? **Internet Explorer.** Below version 10, getting this behavior requires you jump through some hoops. **Even if you don’t support Internet Explorer, your script loader may be breaking your code in compliant browsers due to its faulty `onload` workarounds.** Some script loaders just don’t try; for example, [jQuery’s `getScript`][jquery] does not make this guarantee, documenting that “The callback is fired once the script has been loaded but not necessarily executed.”
+Those that do try often try *very hard* and end up being too clever and still incorrect.
 In giving IE a pass on this behavior, many loaders have left other browsers broken as well.

 If you haven’t designed for it by bundling all your code or using a system like AMD, having other code run in between your script and its `onload`